Gunessina/Gunessina/README.md

-- 👋 Hi, I’m @Gunessina
+- 👋 Hi, I’m @Güneş
-- 👀 I’m interested in programming languages, I enjoy experimenting with them
+- 👀 I want to use GitHub more and more
-- 🌱 For now Python and C# 😍
+- Python, C#, HTML, CSS
-- 💞️ in internship
+-
 - 📫 How to reach me ...

 <!---